-This ambitious project will make our business park less dependent on fossil fuels, contribute to achieving UK climate change targets, as well as significantly improving the standard of life at the Business Park for all that work here in a cost-effective manner.
+This ambitious project has made our business park less dependent on fossil fuels, contribute to achieving UK climate change targets, as well as significantly improving the standard of life at the Business Park for all that work here in a cost-effective manner.
 An all-round winner!

 With a heat pump, up to 80 percent of the total energy demand is taken from nature, using highly effective and environmentally responsible technology.
-Only electrical power is required to drive the heat pumps, and we will be generating some of that from the sun with our photovoltaic system; The solar energy stored in the ambient air and in the ground water is used in combination to efficiently provide heating water.
+Only electrical power is required to drive the heat pumps, and we generate some of that from the sun with our photovoltaic system; The solar energy stored in the ground is used to efficiently provide heating water.

 The principles of ground source heat pumps were first described by Lord Kelvin in the 1850s and continuous development since they were first used commercially more than 50 years ago, has greatly improved their efficiency.
 GSHP systems are common in the USA, Canada, Sweden, Switzerland and Germany.

 A ground source heat pump extracts heat from the ground to heat water by circulating a mixture of water and antifreeze around a loop of pipe – called a ground loop – which is buried in the ground.
 Beneath the surface, the ground stays at a constant temperature, so a pump can be used throughout the year.
 Modern ground source heat pump systems are very efficient.
 For each kilowatt of electricity used to run the heat pump, three to four kilowatts of heat can be delivered to the building.
 Each year this equates to taking 27 family cars off the road!